 It is exciting that JAK inhibitor medicines are providing new treatment options for patients with alopecia areata.
-Ritlecitinib (Litfulo) is a licensed JAK inhibitor medication that has been recommended by NICE for routine commissioning on the NHS for the treatment of severe alopecia areata in people aged 12 and over and has been accepted by the SMC for use on the NHS in Scotland.
+Ritlecitinib (Litfulo) and deuruxolitinib (Leqselvi) are both licensed JAK inhibitor medications that have been recommended by NICE for routine commissioning on the NHS for the treatment of severe alopecia areata.
+Ritlecitinib is also approved by the SMC for use in Scotland, and we await the SMC decision on deuruxolitinib in July 2026.

 Baricitinib (Olumiant) is a licensed JAK inhibitor for severe alopecia areata in people aged 18 and over, it is not approved by NICE or the SMC for as a treatment option within the NHS.

-These treatments will be life-changing for some, but not all.
+These JAK inhibitor medicines will be life-changing for some, but not all.

-Whilst the clinical trial data for JAK inhibitor medicines, including baricitinib and ritlecitinib, for treating severe alopecia areata is encouraging, and shows many patients respond positively to the treatment, it is clear from the data that they do not work for everyone.
+Whilst the clinical trial data for JAK inhibitor medicines for treating severe alopecia areata is positive, showing that many patients respond positively to the treatment, it is clear from the data that they do not work for everyone.
 These treatments will be life-changing for some, but not all.

 JAK inhibitors are not a cure, but rather a new treatment option.
 We think it is important for anyone considering a JAK inhibitor medicine to understand that it is a long-term, maybe even life-long, medication and that clinical trials indicate that hair is likely to fall out again is treatment is stopped.
 This is an important consideration, as there might be reasons why a patient must stop, such as adverse side effects, or choose to stop, such as pregnancy.